ADHD-What Parents Can Do

 As a parent you have choices.
-If your child’ s teacher is implying that she thinks your child has ADHD and suggests you take her to a doctor for testing, know that you have options.
+If your child’s teacher is implying that she thinks your child has ADHD and suggests you take her to a doctor for testing, know that you have options.
 The teacher is not a doctor.
 ADHD is considered a psychiatric disorder that falls into the realm of medicine.
 The usual treatment for ADHD is a prescription drug.
 Not just any prescription drug, but a Class II controlled substance that is highly addictive and can cause serious and life-threatening consequences.

 The ADHD Label

 Do not take this lightly.
 Acquiring an ADHD diagnosis should be taken very seriously.
 The teacher does not know the side effects of these drugs.
 She did not go to medical school.
 She may just need special tuition for your child and to be quiet in class and pay attention.
-Somewhere along the line she has learned that kids who can’ t focus or behave are ADHD and need a drug.
+Somewhere along the line, she has learned that kids who can’t focus or behave are ADHD and need a drug.
 This could not be further from the truth.
-Even if you take you child to a doctor on your teacher’s recommendation, the doctor may not take the time to do a complete
+Even if you take your child to a doctor on your teacher’s recommendation, the doctor may not take the time to do a complete

 and thorough medical and educational evaluation of your child.
-The doctor may just take the teacher’ s word on it and diagnose your child with ADHD and prescribe one of those controlled substances.
-Just because the doctor does that, it doesn’ t mean that is what your child needs.
+The doctor may just take the teacher’s word on it and diagnose your child with ADHD and prescribe one of those controlled substances.
+Just because the doctor does that, doesn’t mean that is what your child needs.

 The Problem with ADHD Testing

 Another scenario is for the school personnel to ask to test your child.
-Just because the school wants to do the testing doesn’ t mean you have to go along with it.
-You do not have to sign the papers at your child’ s school allowing them to “ test” your child.
+Just because the school wants to do the testing doesn’t mean you have to go along with it.
+You do not have to sign the papers at your child’s school allows them to “ test” your child.
 If the school wants to test a child for learning disabilities, that would be beneficial.
 But parents can limit testing to only that.
 You do not have to sign whatever the school asks for, giving them the opportunity to evaluate your child any way they wish.
 Some parents officially inform the school personnel that they do not allow the school to test their child psychologically.